karthikeyan71/Chess-Game/README.md

 # Chess-Game

+Install the applicaiton dependecies by using * npm i *

-Run the application using npm start or npm run dev
+Run the application using * npm start or npm run dev *